Frequently Asked Questions

-- Faculty led orientation, and mentorship program that provides ongoing professional development and connects faculty for an entire year.
+- Faculty led orientation and mentoring program that provides ongoing professional development and connects faculty for an entire year.

-- An invitation to become (more) integrated into the teaching and learning environment at LCC.
+- Greater integration into the teaching and learning environment at LCC.

 - Engagement among faculty who seek to share expertise in college systems and teaching/learning pedagogy.

 - Mentee - Any faculty who has joined the college (in a faculty role) within the past 5 years and not yet participated in Faculty Connections with a mentor.
 (Stipend)

 - Mentor - Any faculty who has been teaching at Lane more than three (3) years, is engaged with college activities, and wants to assist a new faculty member on an ongoing basis for the entire academic year.
 (Stipend)

 - Participant – Any faculty member who would like the connection and ongoing professional development.

 Can I attend more than once?